-Participating employees are allowed to contribute up to 50% of their eligible compensation (within federal limits) to the Plan.
+Participating employees are allowed to contribute up to 50% of their eligible compensation (within federal limits) pre-tax or after-tax basis to the Plan.
 The Company makes matching contributions on behalf of participants equal to \$1.25 for each \$1.00 contributed by participants, up to 2% of the participants' eligible compensation, and \$0.50 for every \$1.00 contributed by participants over 2%, up to 5% of the participants' eligible compensation.
 A 3% fixed contribution and a discretionary value-sharing contribution, that is linked to the Company's financial goals, are made regardless of whether the participating employee contributes to the Plan and are invested in accordance with the participant's selection of investment options available under the Plan.
-Value-sharing contributions were approximately \$2,300,000 for the year ended December 31, 2017, relatively unchanged from December 31, 2016.
+Value-sharing contributions were approximately \$2,800,000 for the year ended December 31, 2018, compared to \$2,300,000 for the year ended December 31, 2017.
 Total employer and employee contributions are limited to certain maximum annual amounts, including those imposed under the Internal Revenue Code.